 Please contact [email protected] regarding potential enrollment options.
 916-567-5434.

 Virtual Tutoring and Wellness Center (VTWC) – For all students

 The VTWC is a virtual support program for students grades K-12.
 The VTWC is offering virtual academic and enrichment opportunities for all students this summer, with a focus on academic success and social emotional wellness.
 In addition to our enrichment workshops and our academic tutoring sessions, we are launching two new programs: Jump Ahead and ON CALL Teacher.
 Jump Ahead is a workshop designed to prepare students for the fall- staff will help familiarize students with grade level curriculum (grades K-6) and also core classes such as Math I, II, III, AP Calculus and science.
 The ON CALL Teacher is being piloted this summer- a teacher is on call throughout the afternoon to answer the “zoom-call” if any of our summer students require homework support and they do not have a parent available to help.
 Summer enrichment activities include Art and Literacy, Journaling and Mindfulness, Virtual Book Clubs, Virtual Field Trips, Cooking, and lunch bunch, to name a few.
 As always, we will be offering social emotional support, targeted reading and math intervention.
 Parent training for the summer include Screenagers, Love and Logic, and an introduction to Trauma Informed Practices, Restorative Justice and PBIS.

 Students and families interested in any of the programs listed above are encouraged to visit the Summer 2021 VTWC website for more information.
-The website, updated for the new summer options and signs ups, launched on Thursday, June 10.

 Health and Safety Protocols